30 May 2015

 Project update - September, 2014:

-The Phillies Mural, a collaboration of the City of Philadelphia Mural Arts Program and the Philadelphia Phillies, will be installed in spring 2015 and a public dedication will be celebrated to coincide with the beginning of the 2015 baseball season.
+The Phillies Mural, a collaboration of the City of Philadelphia Mural Arts Program and the Philadelphia Phillies, will be installed in summer 2015 and a public dedication will be celebrated to coincide with the 2015 baseball season.

 Phillies fans are known to be passionate and have faithfully supported their team throughout its 128 year history.
 Their recent successes have ignited the region and the team has never been more popular or closely followed.
 In celebration of the city’s beloved team, Mural Arts is creating a mural that captures the passion of the fans and reflects how the Phillies have been tightly woven into the fabric of Philadelphia’s culture and spirit.